SomeHeresy/SomeHeresy.github.io/README.md

 ## Usage

 The source is public so others can read how the site is built, and you are welcome to learn from it.
+Note that the code is AI-generated, so treat it as such — it is not a sample of my own programming.

 Project write-ups, photography, and résumé content are personal to me — please do not republish them as your own.